jopnine/terraform-vmware/README.md

 ![logo](https://raw.githubusercontent.com/jopnine/terraform-vmware/main/images/image.png)

-# How to setup a infrascruture using Terraform, VMware and Ansible (WIP)
+# How to setup a infrascruture using Terraform, VMware and Ansible

 Here i will teach how to setup a whole enviroment using VMware, Terraform and Ansible.